MengGuo/Py_iRobot_OptiTrack/README.md

 * Remember to change the *vrpn_server_ip* in [optitrack/optitrack.launch].

-* Don't forget to export ROS_IP at ALL machines! check [this tutorial](http://answers.ros.org/question/163556/how-to-solve-couldnt-find-an-af_inet-address-for-problem/)
+* Don't forget to export *ROS_IP* at ALL machines! check [this tutorial](http://answers.ros.org/question/163556/how-to-solve-couldnt-find-an-af_inet-address-for-problem/)

-* Should hear a melody from iRobot after you successfully launched *irobor.launch*.
+* Should hear a melody from iRobot after you successfully launched *irobot.launch*.

 ----
 Experiment videos